The Prost80 Initiative: Virtual Fundraising Ideas you could do in 80 days, hours, minutes or seconds!

 - Share our prostate information and latest news.
 We have recently compiled new documents on a series of topics relating to COVID-19 and prostate cancer This is in addition to the range of information in the resources section of our website.

-- Like, comment and share our page and posts on Facebook or Twitter
+- Like, comment and share our pages and posts on Facebook or Twitter

 - easyfundraising.org.uk is the UK’s biggest charity shopping fundraising site.
 It’s free to use and you can raise funds in aid of Prostate Scotland every time you shop online.